 While it is important to protect children who need help today, it is equally important to protect other children from harm in the first place.
-That is why the Weiss Advocacy Center also focuses on prevention.
+That is why the Voices for Children also focuses on prevention.
 Prevention wears many faces and must occur in many places to be effective.
 Following are a few of the abuse prevention classes that we offer.
 Contact us to inquire about training or to schedule a session.

-The staff at the Advocacy Center is available to provide training and educational presentations to the community.
+The staff at the Voices for Children is available to provide training and educational presentations to the community.
 We also can provide educational programs to school children on keeping safe from abuse.

 Stewards of Children Training

 Darkness to Light’s Stewards of Children is a revolutionary sexual abuse prevention training program that educates adults to prevent, recognize and react responsibly to child sexual abuse, and motivates them to courageous action.
 The Stewards of Children program is designed for organizations that serve children and youth and any/all adults interested in protecting children.
 This program recognizes that adults are responsible for the safety of children.
 Classes are held regularly.
 If you are interested in attending a class or scheduling a class for your group please complete the contact form below. below or email email@example.com